Apr 15, 2021 · Content Marketing

 The 6-Step Social Media Content Marketing Process for 2026

-The gap between social teams that scale and the ones that plateau isn’t talent, budget, or follower count, it’s process.
-The way local businesses build content engines in 2026 maps onto social media management almost perfectly, with one twist: social managers face faster algorithm cycles, more platforms, and a publishing cadence that punishes anyone winging it.
-Here’s how to translate that six-step playbook into a social-first system you can actually run on Monday morning.
+The gap between brands that scale their content and the ones that plateau isn’t talent, budget, or follower count, it’s process.
+In 2026, social feeds move through faster algorithm cycles, more platforms, and a punishing publishing cadence, which is why winners run a connected six-step content engine: research, calendar, creation, optimization, distribution, and measurement.
+Run it as a system and you can start on Monday morning.

 Why It Matters